okta/okta.github.io/_source/_posts/2017-12-04-basic-crud-angular-and-spring-boot.md

   }

   private async handleAccess(request: HttpRequest<any>, next: HttpHandler): Promise<HttpEvent<any>> {
+    // Only add to known domains since we don't want to send our tokens to just anyone.
-    // Only add to localhost requests since Giphy's API fails when the request include a token if (request.urlWithParams.indexOf('localhost') > -1) {
+    // Also, Giphy's API fails when the request includes a token. if (request.urlWithParams.indexOf('localhost') > -1) {
       const accessToken = await this.oktaAuth.getAccessToken();
       request = request.clone({